hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

     - 2 AMD `Epyc 7452 <https://www.amd.com/en/products/cpu/amd-epyc-7452>`_ CPUs\@2.35 GHz (Rome), 32 cores each
     - 256 GB RAM
     - 240 GB SSD local disk (for OS, should not be used as main scratch)

+- 24 compute nodes

+    - 2 AMD `Epyc 7543 <https://www.amd.com/en/products/cpu/amd-epyc-7543>`_ CPUs\@2.80 GHz (Milan), 32 cores each
+    - 256 GB RAM
+    - 500 GB SSD local disk (for OS, should not be used as main scratch)

+- 16 compute nodes

+    - 2 AMD `Epyc 7543 <https://www.amd.com/en/products/cpu/amd-epyc-7543>`_ CPUs\@2.80 GHz (Milan), 32 cores each
+    - 512 GB RAM
+    - 500 GB SSD local disk (for OS, should not be used as main scratch)

 - 1 NVIDIA GPU node